 That miracle was paid for in part by the billions that the US poured into the science and engineering departments of its own universities.
 Taiwan benefited because it sent its best and brightest, especially those good at mathematics and science, to the US for graduate studies.
 They made Taiwan into a technological powerhouse.

 Brain drain: But the US benefited even more: three in four Taiwanese students stayed in the US, becoming an American ethnic group with one of the highest levels of education.
 Many became professors and engineers.
 They helped to make the US into a technological powerhouse.

-America in the late 1960s: It was amazingly free (Taiwan was a dictatorship, the US was going countercultural), had terrible food (even the “Chinese” food was fake!), most people looked alike at first with pale skin and big noses, and their English was full of slang and idiomatic expressions.
+America in the late 1960s: It was amazingly free (Taiwan was a dictatorship, the US was going countercultural), had terrible food (even the “Chinese” food was fake!), most people looked alike at first with pale skin and big noses, and their English was full of slang and strange expressions not found in books.

 America in the 1970s: Nixon visits China.
 Saigon falls.
 Fears that the US at some point will become unwilling or unable to protect Taiwan from communist China.
 The US is seen as a safe haven.